mysticfall/alleycat-reactive/README.md

 which can also serve as an _Observable_ in Rx.

 But why do we need such a thing?

-If you are a seasoned programmer of an OOP language (which includes Python, by the way), you may feel like the paradigm already provides everything you need.

-On the other hand, if you are already familiar with Rx, you may wonder what OOP has to do with the concept, as it's mostly about composing functions, not classes or properties.

 Arguably, the most significant benefit that any functional approach brings could be its ability to define a process or a value in a declarative manner.